stamat/poops/example/src/markup/docs/config-reference.md

 Responsive image processing — resize, convert (WebP/AVIF), crop and read EXIF — via [poops-images](https://github.com/stamat/poops-images). `sizes` is the responsive ladder plus any named crops; `format` lists output formats.

+Poops' schema leaves this block open, because poops-images owns the keys inside it. poops-images publishes a schema of its own, and its README shows how to point `images` at it so the block is completed and checked inside your `poops.json` too.

 ```json
 {